Free Camping Near Laramie, Wyoming

 Vedauwoo is a unique area up on Pole Mountain, between the cities of Laramie and Cheyenne, Wyoming, right along I-80.
 It’s a cropping of mountainous boulders, popular with climbers.
-There is a developed campground there, Vedauwoo Campground, though the entire Pole Mountain area is filled with dispersed camping.
+There is a developed campground there, Vedauwoo Campground.
+But we’re here to talk about the free area.
+The entire Pole Mountain area is filled with free, dispersed camping.
 Managed by the Laramie Ranger District of Medicine Bow-Routt National Forest, the Vedauwoo area is a very popular place for camping, OHV riding, and hiking.

 Vedauwoo, Wyoming, Dispersed Camping